Pattadakal: Trailokeshwara Temple

 Trillokeshwara temple is a mid-8th-century Shiva temple sponsored by queen Trailokyamahadevi.
-It is located south of the Kashi Vishwanatha temple, southwest of the Sangameshwara temple and in close proximity to Virupaksha.
+It is located south of the Kashi Vishwanatha temple, southwest of the Sangameshwara temple and in proximity to Virupaksha.
 The temple was built about the same time as the Virupaksha temple, with a similar design and layout, but is somewhat smaller and has a few important differences.

 Left: Mallikarjuna Temple walled entrance; Right: A wall carving.

-The temple reflects a fully developed South Indian vimana style architecture.
+The temple reflects a fully developed South Indian vimana-style architecture.
 Its garbha griya (sanctum) has a Shiva linga, and features a circumambulatory path (pradakshina patha).
 In front of the sanctum is an antechamber (antarala) with small shrines for Durga as Mahishasuramardini killing the buffalo demon and another for Ganesha on each side, both currently empty.
 A Nandi-mantapa is included in the temple wherein Nandi faces the sanctum.
 Access to the sanctum is through a pillared sabha-mantapa (community hall) with entrance porches, enclosures (prakara) and a gateway (pratoli).